artakhak/IoC.Configuration/docs/loading-ioc-configuration/loading-from-xml.rst

                                 (sender, e) =>
                                 {
                                     // Replace some elements in e.XmlDocument if needed,
                                                                             // before the configuration is loaded.
                                                                             // For example, we can replace the value of attribute 'activeDiManagerName' in element
-                                    // iocConfiguration.diManagers to use a different DI manager (say switch from Autofac to Ninject).
+                                                                            // iocConfiguration.diManagers to use a different DI manager (say switch from Autofac to Ninject). e.XmlDocument.SelectElements("/iocConfiguration/diManagers").First()
+                                                 .SetAttributeValue("activeDiManagerName", "Autofac");
                                 })

                 // Note, most of the time we will need to call method WithoutPresetDiContainer().